 - rheumatoid arthritis (RA), which is an autoimmune disorder causing inflammation of the joints

-- inflammatory bowel disease (IBD), which is a disease that causes digestive symptoms due to inflammation of the bowel
+- inflammatory bowel disease (IBD), which causes digestive symptoms due to inflammation of the bowel

-Your doctor will review a detailed medical history, perform an examination, and perform laboratory evaluations to diagnose scleritis.
+Your doctor will review a detailed medical history and perform an examination and laboratory evaluations to diagnose scleritis.

 Other conditions that have symptoms similar to scleritis include:

 - episcleritis, which is an inflammation of superficial vessels in the outermost layer of the eye (episclera)